 Under Texas's statute of limitations, an individual must file a wrongful death lawsuit within two years of their family member's death date (not the date of their fatal accident).

-If a person fails to file their wrongful death lawsuit within this statutory period, they forever waive their right to file a lawsuit in the future and recover monetary compensation for the loss of their loved one.
-If the individual files a lawsuit in court, the defense attorney will quickly move to dismiss it.
+Suppose a person fails to file their wrongful death lawsuit within this statutory period.
+In that case, they forever waive their right to file a lawsuit in the future and recover monetary compensation for the loss of their loved one.

 Tolling the Wrongful Death Statute of Limitations

-In certain situations, the wrongful death statute of limitations may not start running until a subsequent date.
-Alternatively, the statute of limitations may pause at some point.
 When either of these occurs, the statute of limitations tolls.
 In this situation, an individual may have more than two years after the loved one's death date to file a wrongful death lawsuit.

 Tolling the wrongful death statute of limitations may occur if:

-• The individual filing the wrongful death lawsuit is incapacitated, either mentally or physically, in some way
+- The individual filing the wrongful death lawsuit is incapacitated, either mentally or physically, in some way

-• You were a minor when you lost your parent, in which case the wrongful death statute of limitations does not start running until you reach eighteen years of age
+- You were a minor when you lost your parent, in which case the wrongful death statute of limitations does not start running until you reach eighteen years of age.

-• The party that caused your loved one's untimely death intentionally concealed their negligence or involvement, which means the statute of limitations does not start until you discover the fraudulent concealment.
+- The party that caused your loved one's untimely death intentionally concealed their negligence or involvement, which means the statute of limitations does not start until you discover the fraudulent concealment.

 Evidence Preservation

-The statute of limitations is not the only time-based concern you have when considering a wrongful death claim.
 You need sufficient evidence to prove liability for a wrongful death, and such evidence will not last forever.
 You want an attorney to gather evidence before others or time destroys, loses, or weakens it.

 What Is the Basis for a Wrongful Death Claim or Lawsuit?